pairing4good/gildedrose/readme.md

 **Idea 7**: I would like to extract string names into constants to remove duplication

 **Outcome 7**: Extracting constants increases overall readability.

+**Idea 8**: I would like to encapsulate name checking into two methods in order to reduce the number of `name.equals` calls within conditional statements.

+**Outcome 8**:  Encapsulating name checking into two methods significantly increased readability and simplified code.